sappelhoff/usb-to-ttl/docs/index.rst

 Please feel free to open a `new GitHub issue`_ for any questions, suggestions, or comments you might have.

+The source for this website is persistently stored on Zenodo (`https://doi.org/10.5281/zenodo.3838692 <https://doi.org/10.5281/zenodo.3838692>`_) and can be used to build the website locally (see ``README.md`` file at the root of the archive).

 .. |ORCID_appelhoff| image:: _static/orcid_16x16.png
                      :target: https://orcid.org/0000-0001-8002-0877
                      :alt: (ORCID ID Stefan Appelhoff)